-Awesome commercial produced by Tax Free Film (an Italian production company) for Swiss luxury watchmaker OMEGA.
-Nice animated sequence and beautiful music…
+Awesome commercial for Swiss luxury watchmaker OMEGA, produced by Italian production company Tax Free Film.
+Nice animated sequence and beautiful music.

 A Swedish motorist is facing the world’s biggest ever speeding fine of £650,000 after being caught driving at 180mph on a Swiss motorway.